Diseases caused by bacteria

 RabiesRabies is a rare viral disease in pigs.

-Rotavirus infectionRotavirus infections express as a diarrhea in lactating piglets or young weaners.
+Rotavirus infectionRotavirus infections are presented clinically as a diarrhea in lactating piglets or in the first 2 weeks after weaning

 Swine poxSwine smallpox is a vesicular condition caused by a virus and mainly transmitted through lice.

-Swine vesicular diseaseThe Swine vesicular disease is not a common pathology but its importance its based on its clinical presence, undifferentiated from the aphtose fever.
+Swine vesicular diseaseThe Swine vesicular disease is not a common pathology but its importance its based on its clinical presence, undifferentiated from the Foot-and-mouth disease (FMD).

 Teschen diseaseCommonly Teschovirus do not produce clinical cases, but there are very virulent strains that affect the central nervous system.